br3ndonland/vue-mastery-notes/vue-mastery-testing.md

 Removing `.element` to match the browser console doesn't change the result.

+There may be a different [Jest matcher](https://jestjs.io/docs/en/using-matchers) I could use, or some [DOM manipulation](https://jestjs.io/docs/en/tutorial-jquery) I could do.

 ## 6. Stubbing Child Components

 _To be released on May 5_